MangoMilk1911/ISDM/README.md

 2. **Outbound Call Customer:** Potential customers called by the travel company
 3. **Relationship Manager (RM):** Employees who talk to customers over the phone
 4. **Call Centre Manager:** Manager of the department within the travel company that handles both inbound and outbound calls
-5. **Travel Company:** The major travel company who maintains the call management centre
+5. **Travel Company:** The major travel company who maintains the Call Management Centre

 ## Design Thinking
 ### Empathy Maps